 Drogart is an organization that aims to minimise harm on the party scene, and offers drug-testing services and reports on their webpage.
-It’s in Slovene, but you can Google translate it or work things out yourself, and our story on the group is here.
-They recently published a story warning about three pills with very high contents of MDMA, with details (in Slovene) here.
-Also be aware that all the usual drugs are illegal in Slovenia.CBD is legal, though, and our retailer of choice can be found on Trubarjeva cesta - read more about Sena Flora here.
+It’s in Slovene, but you can Google translate it or work things out yourself, and our story on the group is here.You can find the latest warnings on fake drugs and high strength pills and powders (in Slovene) here.
+However, be aware that all the usual drugs are illegal in Slovenia.CBD is legal, though, and our retailer of choice can be found on Trubarjeva cesta - read more about Sena Flora here.

 If you want to learn more about Ljubljana Pride, then take a look at our interview with its president here.
 If you're looking for more general links on "gay Slovenia", including a history of the scene and various projects, then you can find that here, while our stories about the community can be found here.

 Klub Tiffany –And the gay bar next door is also open on Fridays, while every Monday until June 2019 there'stangoat 18:00.
 Other things coulds also be planned, so click on the name to find out.